 All advice generally points out that eating a healthy, balanced diet will help maintain good mental health.
 Whilst this is important, we all need a little bit of indulgence so having a big bar of your favourite chocolate is also good to factor in too.
 But the main point is to incorporate a balance.
 Sometimes, it might even be small tweaks such as switching to de-caffeinated tea or coffee that can help us more than we realise.

 Do something you’re good at and enjoy

 What’s the main thing you love to do?
-Go to the cinema?
 Read a book?
 Listen to music?
-Spend time with family or friends?
-We all have something we love to do whether it’s a hobby or social activity, so even if you can’t be bothered sometimes or don’t have much motivation, it’s so important to try and make the effort to do the things you love on a regular basis.
+Spend time painting?
+Doing a jigsaw?
+Cooking and baking?
+We all have something we love to do, so even if you can’t be bothered sometimes or don’t have much motivation, it’s so important to try and make the effort to do the things you love on a regular basis.
 We all have busy lives and sometimes it may feel like a bit too much effort, but it’s important to do something for you.